jbloomlab/SARSr-CoV_RBD_MAP/SRA_upload/README.md

 Click *Microbe*--although we are studying a pathogen it's not a direct clinical sample but an experiment using yeast on a pathogen, which is why we choose this sample type.
 Then click `Continue`.
 Now you enter the sample attributes.
-For the sample name, provide a short name that describes the sample, such as `Crowe_antibody_barcodes`.
+For the sample name, provide a short name that describes the sample, such as `Vir_antibody_breadth_barcodes`.
 Also provide the rest of the information:

   - Organism: Severe acute respiratory syndrome coronavirus 2